 What the ADA Title II Deadline Actually Means for Your Institution

-There was never one universal date that moved.
-There are two compliance dates in the Department of Justice's Title II rule, and the confusion comes from people hearing about the later one and assuming it's theirs.
-Often it isn't.
+Here's what the headline misses: there was never one universal deadline, and there still isn't.
+There are two compliance dates in the DOJ's Title II rule, and the confusion comes from people hearing about the later one and assuming it's theirs.
+Often it isn't — and an extra year of runway only helps the institutions that confirm which date is actually theirs and start using the time now.

 I spent 21 years inside higher education, including a long run at Quinsigamond Community College, and watched plenty of institutions lose a year to this exact misunderstanding.
 So here is the plain version.